PaloAltoNetworks/iron-skillet/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Iron Skillet template documentation
+Welcome to Iron Skillet template documentation!
 ====================================

 .. toctree::